henrythemes/hello-pages-theme/README.md

 ### Relative Links

-Thanks to the Relative Links plugin, you can link to markdown source files and GitHub Pages automatically changes the the link to hypertext (.html) when published e.g.
+Thanks to the Relative Links plugin, you can link to markdown source files and GitHub Pages automatically changes the link to hypertext (.html) when published e.g.

 ```